 Student fees are authorized under s.
 38.24, Wis.
 Stats.
-See the Fees section of the Client Reporting System Manual for further information about student and non-student fees.
+See the Administrative Guidance on Student Fees for further information about student and non-student fees.

 Financial and Compliance Audits

 An examination leading to the expression of an opinion on: (1) the fairness of presentation of the audited entities basic financial statements in conformance with GAAP, and (2) the audited entities compliance with the various finance-related legal and contractual provisions used to ensure acceptable governmental organizational performance and effective management stewardship.
 Public sector oversight bodies typically require independent auditors to include responses to standard legal compliance audit questionnaires in financial and compliance audit reports.